 The sentencing for a violent crime depends on many factors, including the severity of the crime, the intent behind it, and the other actions the individual was engaged in when the crime was committed.
 For more serious crimes such as first-degree murder and first-degree kidnapping, the penalties could include a life-long prison sentence or even the death penalty.
 Other crimes may be considered to be a category B felony, which is less serious but can still lead to years in prison and tens of thousands of dollars in fines.
 The good news is that just because you are charged with a crime, that doesn’t mean you will be convicted.
 Reach out to criminal lawyers for help in seeking justice in your case, whatever the situation may be.

 We have helped countless people throughout southern Nevada who have been charged with a wide variety of violent crimes, from assault and battery to capital murder.
-For example, Attorney Yampolsky handled the death penalty case of Nevada v.
+For example, Law Offices of Mace J. Yampolsky handled the death penalty case of Nevada v.
 Riggins (1992).
 In that case, he successfully argued before the U.S. Supreme Court to have the conviction reversed and sent back to the lower court for a new trial.
 Our lawyers have a comprehensive understanding of the law, and we know how to get results.
 Call us today for a free legal consultation.

 What is the Best Way to Fight Violent Crime Charges in Las Vegas?